IBM/automation-integration-platform/README.md

-# Cloud Pak for Integration 2022.2.1 - Automation for AWS, Azure, and IBM Cloud
+# TechZone Automation - Cloud Pak for Integration 2022.2.1 - Automation for AWS, Azure, and IBM Cloud

 Created with ***Techzone Accelerator Toolkit***